prateushsharma/rust-zkp-chaum-pedersen/Readme.md

 - **Quantum Resistance**: Some ZKP schemes are being researched for post-quantum cryptography
 - **Applications**: Used in blockchain (zk-SNARKs), privacy-preserving authentication, and anonymous credentials
 - **Performance**: Modern ZKP can verify in milliseconds even for complex statements
-- **Docker Benefits**: Our containerized system can handle thousands of concurrent authentications
+- **Docker Benefits**: The containerized system can handle thousands of concurrent authentications

 ---